ricardodeazambuja/ricardodeazambuja.github.io/_posts/2017-01-29-easy-peasy_deep_learning.md

 Theano can run on CPU or CPU+GPU.
 It will autonomously choose the CPU only mode if the GPU is not available.
 However, my system has a GPU and I was not able to activate its use on Theano.
 That's the reason why I created the *.theanorc* file.
 The line `device = gpu0` forces Theano to use the GPU (if you have more than one, maybe it will not be `gpu0`) and the line `cnmem = .7` sets the amount of memory used by [CNMeM](http://deeplearning.net/software/theano/library/config.html#config.config.lib.cnmem).
 If you don't have enough memory available (laptops usually share the main memory with the GPU), it will give you an error message.
 Setting `cnmem = 0` disables it.

 Before we start *deep learning*, we are going to need the data set from [Kaggle Dogs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats).
 This data set has 25000 images divided into training (12500) and testing (12500) sets.
 The training one has the filenames like these examples: `cat.3141.jpg` and `dog.3141.jpg`, while in the testing set the files are only a number with the `.jpg` extension.
-I'm trying to beat a state of art algorithm ([not even an old one](http://xenon.stanford.edu/~pgolle/papers/dogcat.pdf)), but only to learn how to use Keras.
-Our network should be able to gives us an answer `0` if it is a cat and `1` if it is a dog.
+I'm **not** trying to beat a state of art algorithm ([not even an old one](http://xenon.stanford.edu/~pgolle/papers/dogcat.pdf)), but only to learn how to use Keras.
+Our network should be able to gives us an answer something like a `0` if it is a cat and `1` if it is a dog.

 If you have a look at the images you just downloaded, you will notice they're not all the same size.
-Later, we will need to simplify things or it will take ages to train, run, etc. I will consider the data sets are, now, installed in two directories (folders, for the young ones) named: `train` and `test1`.
+Later, we will need resize them (our network accepts only a fixed size input) and simplify things or it will take ages to train, run, etc. I will consider the data sets are, now, installed in two directories (folders, for the young ones) named: `train` and `test1`.
 We will need to read the images and store their filenames as well.
 Since we will have a loop going on, the images will pass through a downsampling to reduce their sizes too.
 I will use `scipy.misc.imresize` because, IMHO, it's a lot easier to install [PIL/Pillow](https://pypi.python.org/pypi/Pillow/2.2.1) than [OpenCV](https://www.google.co.uk/webhp?q=installing+opencv+python) :innocent:.

 <div class="message">
   Summarizing: it's necessary to install Theano (or TensorFlow), Keras, Scipy (Numpy) and Pillow (if it was not automatically installed with Scipy).